It’s fine to keep many things in your car. In fact, our cars can become storage areas for clothes, sports equipment and even snacks.

 It’s important to use sunscreen to protect your skin from the sun’s ultraviolet rays.

 While it’s wise to take along sunscreen when you travel, don’t leave it in a hot car.
-That’s because the effectiveness of sunscreen products can be diminished by exposure to heat.
+The effectiveness of sunscreen products can be diminished by exposure to heat.

 According to the Centers for Disease Control and Prevention, the shelf life of sunscreen decreases if it has been subjected to high temperatures.